 Are science and religion compatible?
 Is it possible to be a faithful Catholic and an objective, serious scientist?
-The speaker, Dr. Aaron Dominguez, a particle physicist and the Dean of the School of Arts & Sciences at The Catholic University of America, will speak about how both of these can not only be possible, but in fact both need each other for a complete view of the world and our place in it.
+Dr. Aaron Dominguez, a particle physicist and the Dean of the School of Arts & Sciences at The Catholic University of America, spoke about how both of these can not only be possible, but in fact both need each other for a complete view of the world and our place in it.

-Co-sponsored by Centre for Research on Religion, McGill University; the Canadian Scientific and Christian Affiliation; and the Newman Centre of McGill University
+Co-sponsored by the Newman Centre; the Centre for Research on Religion, McGill University; the Canadian Scientific and Christian Affiliation; and the Newman Catholic Students Society

 About the Marguerite D’Youville Lectures